 Web-based digital video delivery service that allows you to view streaming videos

 from Films Media Group anytime, anywhere, 24/7!
 Choose from thousands of high-quality educational titles in dozens of subject areas.
-Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and manage their entire collection through a robust administrative reporting system.
+Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and manage their entire collection.

-JSTOR provides access to essential scholarly journals in many academic fields, especially arts, literature, humanities, history and biology.
+JSTOR provides access to more than 10 million academic journal articles, books, and primary sources in many academic disciplines, especially arts, literature, humanities, history and biology.

 Lynda.com leading online learning platform that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
 Through individual, corporate, academic and government subscriptions, members have access to the lynda.com video library of engaging, top-quality courses taught by recognized industry experts.